maxnoe/cvmfs-server-docker/README.md

-# cmvs server in docker WIP
+# cmvs server in docker

-Currently a minimal example for issues...
+Run `docker-compose up -d`

+## Stratu 0 server

+To setup a repository and publish changes